 • Computer Science

-What does the EEC/IAC do?
+What does the EEC/ITAC do?

-The Oregon State University Energy Efficiency Center and Industrial Assessment Center (OSU EEC/IAC) offers small and medium-sized manufacturers, agricultural producers, municipal facilities, university facilities and others on-site assessments.
+The Oregon State University Energy Efficiency Center and Industrial Training and Assessment Center (OSU EEC/ITAC) offers small and medium-sized manufacturers, agricultural producers, municipal facilities, university facilities and others on-site assessments.
 Student teams led by engineering faculty visit Northwest sites to seek ways to increase profits by increasing productivity and reducing energy use and waste.
 Within 60 days, the EEC sends a report to the client with analysis and specific recommendations to improve efficiency.

 Why get involved?